-Your remarkable day of life starts by a vicious punch to the gut through violent dry heaving and then spreads its bountiful wretchedness by way of fierce, uncontrollable shakes.
+Your remarkable day of life starts with a vicious punch to the gut through violent dry heaving and then spreads its bountiful wretchedness by way of fierce, uncontrollable shakes.
 The day crawls second by second, minute by minute until you’ve prepared for that life eroding sting of your first drink.
-Your day of celebration is marred by self pity to which the only end is the blurred moment you start your misery party of one, all over again.
-Another birthday lost, another moment of gratitude poured into your drowning soul and another chapter of your addiction being heralded by your worst critics.
+Your day of celebration is marred by self-pity to which the only end is the blurred moment you start your misery party of one, all over again.
+Another birthday lost, another moment of gratitude poured into your drowning soul, and another chapter of your addiction being heralded by your worst critics.

 What would you think if I told you I didn’t care and I pissed it away with metabolized vodka?